The decoupled extended Kalman filter for dynamic exponential-family factorization models: The Decoupled Extended Kalman Filter

-Typically $\bd{\Sigma}_{ij,\text{new}}$ will be non-zero for any pair of entities $i$ and $j$ involved in the observation, even when the corresponding block in the prior is zero, i.e., when $\bd{\Sigma}_{ij}=\bd{0}$.
-So over time, the covariance of the posterior would have more non-zero blocks.
+The updated $\bd{\Sigma}_{ij,\text{new}}$ will generally be non-zero for any pair of entities $i$ and $j$ involved in the observation, even when $\bd{\Sigma}_{ij}=\bd{0}$.
+To retain the desired block-diagonal covariance, the DEKF approximates the posterior by zeroing out any off-diagonal covariance blocks.

-So we need to approximate the covariance of the posterior, to retain the block diagonal structure we want to maintain.
-To accomplish this, we simply zero out any off-diagonal non-zero blocks.
 In practice, we simply never compute off-diagonal blocks.
 This finishes the update step for the DEKF that reflects the new observation in the parameter estimates.
 For models with static parameters, the DEKF only has an update step, resulting in Algorithm~\ref{algo:framework}.
+The memory storage is $O(k^2)$ and the computation per observation is $O(k^2 + d^3)$ for the EKF.
+The DEKF, in contrast, is $O(\sum_{i=1}^{n} k_i^2)$ for storage and $O(\sum_{i \in \xi_\lambda} k_i^2 + d^3)$ for computation per observation, where $\xi_\lambda$ are the indices of the $m$ entities involved in the observation.
+The reduction in both memory storage and computation for factorization models where the number of entities is large can thus be significant.